jgujgu/discourse-call-to-action/README.md

-# discourse-sidebar-blocks
+# discourse-call-to-action

-A discourse plugin that adds a sidebar to topic lists (discovery) with several blocks available: posts from a category, recent replies
+A discourse plugin to add a call to action overlay on discovery pages